pycroscopy/scalable_analytics/python_analytics_server.md

 * For [Mac / Linux](http://support.cades.ornl.gov/user-documentation/_book/openstack/access-vm/access-vm-ssh.html)
 * For [Windows](http://support.cades.ornl.gov/user-documentation/_book/openstack/access-vm/access-vm-ssh-windows.html)

-**The instructions below are only for ORNL computers and will NOT work on personal computers**.
-It is indeed possible to access this VM from personal computers.
-Those instructions can be found at the end of this section.

 #### 1. Find the IP address of your machine.
 1. While in the `Horizon` interface you used for creating the instance to your VM, Click on the `Compute` tab, then the `Instances` sub-tab
 2. Copy the `IP address` listed for your instance